The Computational Advantage of MIP* Vanishes in the Presence of Noise: Invariance principle for matrix spaces

 \section{Invariance principle for matrix spaces}

 This section we will prove an invariance principle for general functions on matrix spaces.
-Hypercontractivity is crucial in the proofs of all previous invariance principles~\cite{mossel2005noise}.
+Hypercontractivity is crucial in the proofs of many invariance principles~\cite{mossel2005noise,isaksson2012maximally,10.1145/2395116.2395118,qin2021nonlocal,10.1145/3519935.3519965}.
 We also need to establish a new hypercontractive inequality before proving the invariance principle.